Boarding School FAQs

 Question 4

-There are a number of factors to consider when sending your son away for an education, and none of the decisions will come easy.
+There are a number of factors to consider when sending your son away for an education, and none of the decisions will come easily.
 But it is important that you are thorough and decisive in your search.
-Location, facilities, cost, extra-curricular activities, and student-body size are important points.
-But perhaps the most important feature should be the quality of education itself.
+Location, facilities, cost, extracurricular activities, and student body size are important points.
+Perhaps the most important feature should be the quality of education itself.

 Boarding schools often offer the kind of collegiate acceptance rate that public and day schools can only dream of.
-Small class sizes, diverse curriculums, and individual attention from teachers and advisers in the boarding environment can combine to create a progressive, thorough setting in which students thrive.
-But not all boarding schools offer the same level of education, and you should investigate the types of classes offered, the number of Advanced Placement (AP) classes, the student-to-teacher ratio, and the school’s collegiate placement record.
+Small class sizes, diverse curriculums, and individual attention from teachers and advisers in the boarding environment can create a progressive, thorough setting where students thrive.
+However, all boarding schools offer the same level of education, and you should investigate the types of classes offered, the number of Advanced Placement (AP) classes, the student-to-teacher ratio, and the school's collegiate placement record.

 Remember, however, that it's not just about the classroom.